wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-service-adoption-experiment/includes/champions.md

 1. Find enthusiastic champions who can commit time and effort.
 Look in your IT department, your internal social networks, get recommendations from other "super users," and recruit vocal disrupters so they can put their enthusiasm for change to good use.
 2. Build a Microsoft Team for champions to share updates and successes.
 3. Provide materials ready to support their work on the group with teams and individuals (for example, brown bag sessions).
-4. Ensure a regular rhythm for discussions with the Champions on what’s working and what’s not.
+4. Ensure a regular rhythm for discussions with the Champions on what's working and what's not.
 5. Design a program to engage and recognize their effort, such as providing privileged access to relevant events or speaking engagements.
 6. Communicate to individuals about the champions role and where they can be found – remember, they're not an IT support function but business representatives.
-7. Incorporate Microsoft’s Microsoft 365 training resources and Custom Learning for O365 solution into your own internal training site.
+7. Incorporate Microsoft's Microsoft 365 training resources and Custom Learning for O365 solution into your own internal training site.
 8. Create a contest (like a scavenger hunt or giveaway) between departments to encourage people to interact with Microsoft Teams.
 9. Encourage internal champions to sign up for the public [Modern Workplace Teamwork Champion program](https://aka.ms/O365Champions) to continue to build their skills.